-Hundreds of thousands of military personnel have been diagnosed with some level of traumatic brain injury (TBI) in the past decade, many as a result of combat injury.
-TBI and psychological health (PH) conditions can have long-term and sometimes severe effects on service members’ lives, affecting their ability to work, interact with others, manage basic living tasks, and even interact with their own families.
-Depression, inability to work or live normal lives, and more tragic consequences including suicide can result.
-Proper and immediate diagnosis and early treatment are crucial to addressing this critical need among America’s military personnel.
+Hundreds of thousands of military personnel have been diagnosed with some level of traumatic brain injury (TBI) in the past decade, many as a result of combat.
+TBI and post-traumatic stress (PTS) can have long-term and sometimes severe effects on service members’ lives, affecting their ability to work, manage basic living tasks, and interact with others – even with their own families.
+Depression and more tragic consequences, including suicide, can result.
+Proper and immediate diagnosis and early treatment are crucial to addressing this vital need among America’s military personnel.

-Each Intrepid Spirit center is approximately 25,000 square feet and costs approximately $12 million to build and equip.
-The centers are designed around the interdisciplinary model of care developed at NICoE.
-This model of care brings all disciplines involved in TBI care together under one roof, providing a comprehensive means of delivering care.
-TBI can result in many different symptoms, including physical symptoms such as headaches, difficulty concentrating, memory loss, irritability, mood swings; and mental health symptoms such as verbal or physical outbursts, impulsive behavior, poor judgement, inflexibility, depression or anxiety.
-The Intrepid Spirit model of interdisciplinary care brings together all the medical disciplines that can address these many and varied symptoms: Neurologist, Nutritionist, physical therapist, speech therapist, psychiatrist, and others.
-These experts provide the specialized care TBI requires using methods both traditional such as neurological exams, physical therapy and sleep studies; and non-traditional, such as acupuncture, art therapy and speech therapy.
-This model of care has proven amazingly successful, allowing more than 90% of patients treated able to return to family and regular service in the armed forces with many of their symptoms reduced or controlled.
+Each Intrepid Spirit Center is approximately 25,000 square feet and costs about $14 million to build and equip.
+The centers are designed around the interdisciplinary model of care developed at NICoE, which brings all disciplines together under one roof, and provides a comprehensive means of delivering treatment.
+Patients with TBI can manifest many different symptoms, including physical indicators, such as headaches, difficulty concentrating, memory loss, irritability, mood swings, vision, hearing and balance issues.
+They may also exhibit mental health symptoms, such as verbal or physical outbursts, impulsive behavior, poor judgment, inflexibility, depression or anxiety.
+The Intrepid Spirit Center model of interdisciplinary care permits all medical disciplines to address these various issues together.
+Clinical and other professional services involved in treatment include: neurology, nutrition, physical therapy, speech and hearing therapy, psychiatry, occupational therapy, speech pathology, neuropsychology, ophthalmology, and nursing, among others.
+Experts provide specialized care using traditional methods, such as neurological exams, physical therapy and sleep studies, combined with integrated health treatments, including acupuncture, yoga, mindfulness, art and music therapy.
+This model of care has enabled more than 90% of patients to continue on active duty with many of their symptoms reduced or controlled.

-Ground was broken on the Intrepid Spirit center at Fort Belvoir Community Hospital in Fort Belvoir, VA on June 13, 2012, and the center was officially opened at a ribbon cutting ceremony on September 11, 2013.
+Ground was broken for the Intrepid Spirit Center at Fort Belvoir Community Hospital, Fort Belvoir, VA, on June 13, 2012, and the center was officially opened at a ribbon cutting ceremony on September 11, 2013.

-Ground was broken on the Intrepid Spirit center at the Naval Hospital Camp Lejeune on Marine Corps Base Camp Lejeune, NC on June 13, 2012, and the center was officially opened at a ribbon cutting ceremony on October 2, 2013.
+Ground was broken for the Intrepid Spirit Center at the Naval Hospital Camp Lejeune, Marine Corps Base Camp Lejeune, NC, on June 13, 2012, and the center was officially opened at a ribbon cutting ceremony on October 2, 2013.

-Ground was broken on the Intrepid Spirit center at Blanchfield Army Community Hospital on Fort Campbell, KY on June 13, 2013, and the center was officially opened at a ribbon cutting ceremony on September 8, 2014.
+Ground was broken for the Intrepid Spirit Center at Blanchfield Army Community Hospital, Fort Campbell, KY, on June 13, 2013, and the center was officially opened at a ribbon cutting ceremony on September 8, 2014.

-Ground was broken on the Intrepid Spirit center at Madigan Army Medical Center on Joint Base Lewis-McChord, WA on October 29, 2015 and the center was officially dedicated on April 5, 2018.
+Ground was broken for the Intrepid Spirit Center at Madigan Army Medical Center, Joint Base Lewis-McChord, WA, on October 29, 2015, and the center was officially dedicated on April 5, 2018.

-Ground was broken on the Intrepid Spirit center at Naval Hospital Camp Pendleton on May 9, 2017 and the center was officially dedicated on April 4, 2018.
+Ground was broken for the Intrepid Spirit Center at Naval Hospital Camp Pendleton, CA, on May 9, 2017, and the center was officially dedicated on April 4, 2018.